kamenjan/idle-game-engine/README.md

       2. ask server for current ticker and do the calculations

-TODO: solve timeout and interval updates to state https://stackoverflow.com/questions/35411423/how-to-dispatch-a-redux-action-with-a-timeout/35415559#35415559
+TODO: solve timeout and interval updates to state (using thunk) https://stackoverflow.com/questions/35411423/how-to-dispatch-a-redux-action-with-a-timeout/35415559#35415559

 ### 2. Write solid database integration with migrations and scripts